pzakeri22/redditapp/README.md

 ![desktop homepage page wireframe](https://github.com/pzakeri22/redditapp/blob/main/public/imageBank/Wireframes/Reddit-desktop-home.png?raw=true)

 One change I made here was removing the subreddit from the homepage.
-Having less information on the homepage allows users to quickly skim through more posts or find one they want to click on.
+Having less information on the homepage improves user experience as it allows users to skim through posts more quickly.
 Also, including the subreddit on both pages meant that on smaller devices, there was no visible difference between the homepage and comments page until you scrolled down the page.
 This made it trickier to identify when the comments page had loaded, given the seamless loading experience with react router.

 ### Desktop Comments Page